 By T. J. Dunn, Jr., DVM

-Anal sacs are small paired pockets located between the internal and external anal sphincter muscles, one on each side of the anus at the 4 and 8 o’clock position.
-The sac empties through a short and narrow duct to the surface near the inside edge of the anus.
-Each sac is lined with abundant sebaceous (oil) glands and numerous apocrine (sweat) glands.
-The secreted substance is a semi-oily, brownish fluid that packs an odor strong enough to gag a maggot!
+Anal glands, or anal sacs as they are sometimes called, are small paired pouches located between the internal and external anal sphincter muscles, one on each side of the anus at roughly the 4 and 8 o’clock position.
+They empty through short and narrow ducts just inside the anus.
+Each sac is lined with abundant, modified sebaceous (oil) and apocrine (sweat) glands.
+The secreted substance is normally an oily, brownish fluid that packs a strong odor.